 Summer is all about getting outside enjoying some rays and having good times.
 And there’s no better way to do that than to listen to a fun playlist of music full of good vibrations.

-We’ve compiled our list of eleven songs that we’re listening to this summer.
+We’ve compiled our list of ten songs that we’re listening to this summer.
 Our list spans the genres of country and pop, from Maren Morris to Corrine Bailey Rae and back to Chris Lane.
 Good music knows no bounds, ya’ll!

 Set in the tiny fictional community of Waves, North Carolina in the Outer Banks, is Jenny Hale’s newest romantic novel, The Summer House.
 As someone who loves to align her reading with the current season, I was so excited to pick up this book which is filled with new beginnings, friendships, and romance, all taking place in a beautiful beach setting.